wenzel-lab/light-sheet-microscope/Cylindrical_Lens_Flex.md

 ##Place the lens:{pagestep}
 Take the [LJ1328L2-A][LJ1328L2-A Lens]{qty:1} or the [LJ1567L2-A][LJ1567L2-A Lens]{qty:1} lens and place it into the [Lens - Holder] or [Taller Lens - Holder] respectively.

+>!
+Do not touch the lens directly to avoid getting it dirty or scratched.

 ## Put it in a cube!:{pagestep}

 Take one of your [UC2 cubes](UC2files.md) and place your assembled piece in it.
 You can purchase the cube or 3D print it, either option works fine.